geemus/learn_fog/3_storage_models.markdown

 * Notice that there is no `Real` vs `Mock` distinction.
 It is not needed at this level because it can piggy back on the requests.
 * `directories` inherits from `Fog::Collection`.
 You will not need to know to much more than that, but you can dig into if you would like at `learn_fog/source/lib/fog/core/collection.rb`.

-TODO: shared tests

-TODO: discussion of core collection and methods

 ### Directory

 Now we can look at the `model` that this collection refered to.
 Models have more going on, but we will walk through it now.